melsman/melsman.github.io/cv.md

 * Wojciech Michal Pawlak (industrial PhD student in collaboration with SimCorp)

 #### Publications

+* [2019e] Martin Elsman and Niels Hallenberg.
+On the Effects of Integrating Region-based Memory Management and Generational Garbage Collection in ML.
+In International Symposium on Practical Aspects of Declarative Languages (PADL ‘20).
+New Orleans, USA.
+January, 2020.

+* [2019d] Wojciech Pawlak, Martin Elsman, and Cosmin Oancea.
+A Functional Approach to Accelerating Monte Carlo based American Option Pricing.
+In 31st symposium on Implementation and Application of Functional Languages (IFL ‘19).
+Singapore.
+September, 2019.

+* [2019c] Wojciech Pawlak, Martin Elsman, and Cosmin Oancea.
+Extended Abstract: A Functional Approach to Accelerating Monte Carlo based American Option Pricing.
+Presented at the 8th ACM SIGPLAN International Workshop on Functional High-Performance and Numerical Computing (FHPNC ‘19).
+Berlin, Germany.
+August, 2019.

 * [2019b] Duc Minh Tran, Troels Henriksen, and Martin Elsman.
 Compositional Deep Learning in Futhark.
 In Proceedings of the 8th ACM SIGPLAN International Workshop on Functional High-Performance and Numerical Computing (FHPNC '19).
 Berlin, Germany.
 August, 2019.